Friday, November 29, 2024

 In other words, it's just a spectacular issue from start to finish.
 I've loved the Transformers for a long time, and it's really wonderful to see them treated so well.

-The Weatherman (Vol. 3) #3: LeHeup should've titled this issue: "This Is Why We Can't Have Nice Things."
+The Weatherman, Vol. 3 #3: LeHeup should've titled this issue: "This Is Why We Can't Have Nice Things."

 Later, Cross awakens with a start in a bed in a cabin.
-After her initial confusion, she wears a look of shame when she sees the Farmer's boots on a railing outside her window.
+After her initial confusion, she wears a look of shame when she sees the Marshal's boots on a railing outside her window.
 She wraps herself in a blanket and heads to look at the inlet the cabin overlooks.
-She asks the Farmer how he found her, and he responds, "Redhead nemo junkie gettin' into bar fights so she can lose 'em?
+She asks the Marshal how he found her, and he responds, "Redhead nemo junkie gettin' into bar fights so she can lose 'em?
 Easiest job I ever had."
 She asks where they are, and he tells her that he lived here once with a woman and her son after the service.
 He tells her that the woman had a calm way about her and taught him how to see the world in color before, of course, the virus took her and now all he sees is red.

-Cross asks the Farmer if Jenner is right, and the Farmer acknowledges that it feels that way sometimes, "bunch'a doomed idiots that can't stop hurtin' cuz they can't stop hurtin.'"
+Cross asks the Marshal if Jenner is right, and the Marshal acknowledges that it feels that way sometimes, "bunch'a doomed idiots that can't stop hurtin' cuz they can't stop hurtin.'"
 He asks if she really wants to know whether people deserve to die or she does, specifically.
 She admits that she can't stop thinking about Nathan and corrects herself to say Ian.
 Since she couldn't bring back her son, she broke him, and she admits now she'd do anything to save him.
-She then asks why he thinks Nathan stayed alive after Earth, and the Farmer says that he doesn't really now, just that maybe Ian thought he'd gotten a raw deal.
+She then asks why he thinks Nathan stayed alive after Earth, and the Marshal says that he doesn't really now, just that maybe Ian thought he'd gotten a raw deal.
 But he notes that this Ian has no hope, which makes him a dangerous man.
-But, to the Farmer's mind, if she can find her fight again, she might help Ian find his.
+But, to the Marshal's mind, if she can find her fight again, she might help Ian find his.

 On Venus, Jenner and his team have broken into the facility Burga mentioned.
 Ghost is taking on the troops outside while Alice is hacking into the system and Molly, Jenner, and Ian are making their way through the facility.
 A dying guard begs Ian to save him and Ian hesitates, only for Jenner to smash his face dramatically, asking Ian who's really innocent.
 (When I saw graphically, I mean graphically.
 Like, his foot moves in the viscera.)
 A guard pumps Jenner's back full of lead, which he somehow expels from his body before killing the guard via electrocution.
 Continuing his tirade, Jenner notes that most people are looking for a better world but are "unwilling to sacrifice even the most modest of comforts to achieve it," which I guess means no one is innocent in Jenner's eyes.